top of page

 • Join our online Facebook Support group.

-• Become a member for free to access specifically developed resources and videos, our online support groups and if you are in Auckland chat with our Client Support Coordinators about how we can help you directly.
+• Become a member for free to access our latest illness management information, our online support groups, and if you are in Auckland, chat with our Client Support Coordinators about how we can help you directly.

 This is a series of videos about what Long COVID is, diagnosis, symptoms, various symptom management strategies, how to work with medical professionals and where to get more support.